Calculate your co-buying budget in seconds

 How much house can we afford together?

-Enter each person’s numbers, adjust Settings to change rates or costs, then calculate to see your group’s maximum purchase price, loan amount, down payment, and per-person monthly share.
-You’ll also get a PMI notice when applicable.
+Enter each person's monthly contribution and cash to close, then see your group's maximum price, loan amount, down payment, and per-person share.

 Rates auto-updated from Federal Reserve Economic Data (FRED)